Zaubrik/djwt/README.md

 SHA-256** ("HS256"), **HMAC SHA-512** ("HS512") and **none** have been
 implemented already.
 But more shall come soon.

+### Expiration Time

+The optional **exp** claim identifies the expiration time on or after which the JWT must not be accepted for processing.
+This library checks if the current date/time is before the expiration date/time listed in the **exp** claim.

-### Critical Header Parameter (crit)
+### Critical Header

-It supports the Critical Header Parameter which is described in the JWS specification [here](https://www.rfc-editor.org/rfc/rfc7515.html#section-4.1.11).
+This library supports the Critical Header Parameter **crit** which is described in the JWS specification [here](https://www.rfc-editor.org/rfc/rfc7515.html#section-4.1.11).

 Look up